Marco Schlosser

 Meditation

-I am part of the European Medit-Ageing Project, which investigates the effects of meditation training on brain and mental health in older adults and includes the largest randomised trial of meditation training conducted to date (Chételat et al., 2022, Schlosser et al., 2022).
-Relatedly, we are assessing the impact of meditation training in individuals who have practiced for more than 10,000 hours.
+I am part of the European Medit-Ageing Project, which investigates the effects of meditation training on brain and mental health in older adults and includes the largest randomised trial of meditation training conducted to date.
 My research has also included the study of meditation-related difficulties and ways to address theoretical, methodological, and clinical issues that arise in the context of such difficulties (Schlosser et al. 2019).
-My PhD thesis is titled "Effects of meditation training on psychological well-being in older adults".

 Psychedelics

-I have led the IMPRINT project (Integrating Meditation and Psychedelic Research Initiative).
-You can find more details in this talk, this abstract, and this interview.
+I lead the IMPRINT project (Integrating Meditation and Psychedelic Research Initiative).
+You can find more details in this abstract.
 The first results from the IMPRINT project will be published in 2024.
-At UCL, I have supervised BSc and MSc dissertation projects focussing on psychedelic-assisted therapy (e.g., Kałużna et al., 2022).
+At University College London (UCL), I have supervised the development and publication of BSc and MSc dissertation projects on psychedelic research (e.g., Kałużna et al., 2022; Song-Smith et al., 2023).
+I chair a working group of early-career researchers interested in the potential synergy between psychedelic use and meditation practice.